-A Membership, Season Pass or Daily Trail Pass is now required to use the trails.
+A Membership (Season Pass) or Daily Trail Pass is required to use the trails.

 Please note that all of our maps are being developed in an ever changing environment.
 We are in the process of widening various trails throughout the property to accommodate competitions that generate funds to help us continue to offer a beautiful lodge and well maintained trails for walking, running, hiking, roller skiing, biking, snowshoeing, and nordic skiing.
 Enjoy the fresh air, beautiful scenery, amazing trails, and nature sounds on easy to access trails right above Fort Kent, Maine!

 NORDIC SKI MAP OF TRAILS CLOSEST TO THE LODGE

 NORDIC SKI MAP OF THE VIOLETTE SETTLEMENT TRAILS

 NORDIC SKI MAP OF THE GREEN BEAN TRAILS

 Trails for Nordic/Cross-Country Skiing are available for all abilities from the beginner to the best skiers in the world.
 All trails are professionally groomed, weather permitting.
 The trails range from 1 km to over 6.5km.
 The loops are inter-joined and it is possible to ski the entire circuit continuously.

 New for Summer 2016 – A Walking Trail Map!

 The trails are marked with yellow, red, white, blue, or orange plastic diamonds on trees along the trails.
 The trails are accessible from the Parking Lot at the FKOC.
 The yellow, red, blue, and white trails START at the trails next to the Wax Building to the left of the kiosk in the Parking Lot.
 The most difficult trail, the Orange Diamond Trail (known as the snowshoe trail The Ridgerunner) STARTS across the Parking Lot to the right of the entrance to the Lodge.
 They all end in the Parking Lot of FKOC.